 In 1984, Legend was founded.

-founded the CAS Computing Institute New Technology Development Company
+Sciences Computer Technology Research Institute New Technology Development Company

-(predecessor of Legend Holdings) in a front gate reception room.
-The group of pioneers had little
+(predecessor of Legend Holdings) in a reception room.
+The group of pioneers had

-finance, and major business decisions from the Computing Institute.
+finance, and making major business decisions from the Computing Institute, and started

 In 1984, Mr. Liu Chuanzhi and 10 other researchers started Legend in a 20-square-meter

-front gate reception room of the Computing Institute under the Chinese Academy of
+reception room of the Institute of Computing Technology Chinese Academy of Sciences.

 In 1985, Legend ventured into the distribution business.

-This laid a foundation for the development of its own brand of personal computers.
-In 1986, Legend developed its first major product, the Legend Chinese
+of international enterprises.
+This laid a foundation for the development of PC of

+its own brand.
+In 1986, Legend developed its first hit product, the Legend Chinese

-Character Card, which won the national “First Prize for Progress in Science and Technology.”
+Character Card, which won the first prize for “National Award for Progress in Science

-In 1986, Legend developed its first major product, the Legend Chinese Character
+In 1986, Legend developed its first hit product, the Legend Chinese Character Card.

 In 1988, Legend Hong Kong was founded.